Khedr05/SPRINTS_Obstacle_Car_Avoidance/README.md

 #### System Requirement Specifications
     1. AC Components:
-        1. one LCD to show the data.
+        1. One LCD to show the data.
-        2. One 3*3 keypad to start and stop the robot.
+        2. One keypad has two buttons (one for starting and the other stoping the robot).
-        3. One button for stop (PB1)
+        3. One Push button to change the direction (PB1)
         4. One Ultrasonic sensor.

     2. System Requirements:
         1. The car starts initially from 0 speed.
         2. The default rortation direction is to the right.
-        3. Press Keypad_2 to start or stop the robit.
+        3. Press Keypad_1 to start or Keypad_2 to stop the robot.
         4. After pressing start:
                 1. The LCD will display a centered message in line 1 “Set Def.
 Rot.”
                 2. The LCD will display the selected option in line 2 “Right”